History of National French Toast Day

 National French Toast Day Activities

-Culinary and gastronomical history is filled with fascinating tales of discovery and trial and error.
-Since French toast has such a long, illustrious history, you're bound to stumble upon some interesting tales.
+Culinary history is filled with fascinating tales of trial and error.
+Since French toast has such a long, illustrious history, you're bound to stumble upon some interesting stories.

 It's sometimes easy to forget those less fortunate than us.
 On a day like National French Toast Day, which is a celebration of food, take some time to volunteer at a food drive or a homeless shelter.